Julieta-Estrada/javascript/INTRO-CS-4 - Algorithm Design and Problem Solving - Advanced/README.md

 var values2 = ['Fries', 2 ,true];
 var values3 = ['Mars', 9, 'Apple'];
 ```
-Create a function that compares the 3 arrays and find any common elements.
+Create a function that compares the 3 arrays and finds any common elements.
 Print out the common elements.